jhenahan/ohaskell-translations/chapters/12-about_hackage.md

 #### Finding ####

-I recommend you to search packages here:
+I recommend you to search for packages here:

 1. [Hoogle](http://www.haskell.org/hoogle)
 2. [Hayoo!](http://holumbus.fh-wedel.de/hayoo/hayoo.html)

-Just type the required name, or category, or some associative word in the search box and you get lots of interesting results.
+Just type the required name, or category, or some associative word in the search box and you get a lot of interesting results.

 For example, let's install package `text`, an advanced package to work with... text.
 Surprise, surprise.